readyplayerme/UnrealExamples/Content/ReadyPlayerMe/AnimationRetargeting/README.md

 Make sure to assign the Override Physical Asset in the SkeletalMeshComponent of the character blueprint.
 You might encounter issues with shadows otherwise.

 ![Screenshot 2022-10-06 144007](https://user-images.githubusercontent.com/108666572/194314869-e4453faf-7ce8-420a-831f-0a94cffa0bb2.png)

-## Note

-Currently the runtime retargeting doesn't work with the loaded RPM avatars.